-In addition, the Group is expected to hold an additional 1% of own funds requirement, representing its Pillar 2 Guidance.
+In addition, the Group is expected to hold an additional 1% of own funds requirement, representing its Pillar II Guidance.
+The Group has no appetite to breach its minimum requirement for own funds and eligible liabilities (MREL requirements), and hence monitors its MREL position.